Boho bathroom on a budget

 Here are the five ways that I achieved a champagne bathroom on a beer budget…

 If your existing cabinets are in good condition, then why bother going to the expense of replacing them when you can affordably transform what you already have with a few DIY ingredients?
 I reused the existing flatpanel laminate doors with wood handrail, and simply added some shaker-style applied mouldings to the fronts to create instant architectural detail.
-Then, I painted the entire door, including the handrail, using Chalked paint from Rust-Oleum in a fresh hue called Tidal Pond to turn the vanity into a focal point full of eye-catching personality.
+Then, I painted the entire door, including the handrail, using Chalked paint by Rust-Oleum in a fresh hue called Tidal Pond.

 If you’re planning to tackle a DIY cabinet overhaul of your own, the key is to invest in the right products.
 Chalked paint is a great option because it doesn’t require a primer coat beforehand on most surfaces, it can be easily brushed or aerosol sprayed, and the two-coat application dries very quickly, leaving a smooth, velvety finish.
 But, the most important step is to apply a clear protective matte coat to the cabinets after painting to ensure their durability and longevity.